CrystalChun/assisted-service/docs/user-guide/assisted-service-on-k8s.md

 make deploy-on-k8s
 ```

 With `minikube` You could use `minikube service assisted-installer-ui -n <namespace> --url` to expose the UI for external access.
-Run it in a seperate terminal.
-With `kind` it is exposed aoutomatically, you can access it in `http://127.0.0.1:8060`
+Run it in a separate terminal.
+With `kind` it is exposed automatically, you can access it in `http://127.0.0.1:8060`

 **Note** - The scripts exist in this repository for `minikube` deployment still doesn't support complete installation or remote deployment.
 If you want to deploy assisted service on `k8s` to perform a complete installation or on remote server, consider using `kind` or using [assisted-test-infra](https://github.com/openshift/assisted-test-infra) scripts which can deploy assisted service on `minikube` to perform complete installation.